beeware/batavia/docs/intro/faq.rst

 ---------------------------

 The main use of Batavia is for writing web applications.
-Batavia provides the option for writing client-side logic in Python, rather than Javascript.
+Batavia provides the option for writing client-side logic in Python, rather than JavaScript.

 What version of Python does Batavia require?
 --------------------------------------------